SyeedHasan/sensei-infosec-blog/_posts/2020-05-04-win-api-calls-3-procs-mem.md

 # Conclusion

 That's it for today folks.
-I've brused up on some of the most prominent API calls for memory and process listing.
+I've brushed up on some of the most prominent API calls for memory and process listing.
 Practice these, and make sure you understand their use-cases for when we finally head to malware analysis.